LibreWeb/LibreWeb-Browser/docs/research.md

 After testing the Imgui demo window using GLFW library + Vulkan backend, I discover a lot of mouse lag when dragging windows over the screen.
 Also the application suffered quite some screen tearing (even with VSYNC on).

 My expectation is that there are some huge synchronization issues with Imgui and OpenGL/Vulkan backends.
 Therefor is my advice is not to use Imgui for text rendering applications until futher notice.
+This is a shame.

-**Conclusion:** Will NOT be used.
+**Conclusion:** No, Will NOT be used, some very strange performance issues under Linux (X11).